bababuck/eec256-rl/README.md

  - `agent.py` contains the trajectory distribution (policy) networks.
 The implemenation of the loss function for updating these networks.
 Also contains implementation for generating rollouts.
  - `cost.py` contains the cost networks used.
 Includes implementation of Algorithm 2 from Finn et al. 2016, for updating the cost network via non-linear IOC
  - `trainer.py` contains the main training loop.
 It implements most of Algorithm 1 calling on Agent() and Cost() as needed

+ ### Running Time
+ For training 800 iterations of one implementation, it takes almost 6 hours.